 Banana peppers are not the only variety that is typically harvested early.
 Many pepper varieties are traditionally picked before they change colors, including jalapeños, green bell peppers, serranos, shishitos and many others.

 So why pick all of these peppers early?
-There are two main reasons.
+There are two main reasons:

 How to pick banana peppers

-If harvesting by hand, we find that using an upwards motion works best.
+If harvesting by hand, I find that using an upwards motion works best.
 Banana peppers often have thick stems, so they can be stubborn to come off of the plants.
 Hold the pepper’s stem with one hand and the plant’s branch with the other, pulling the pepper up and away for a clean break.

 The other option is to use scissors or pruning shears.
 This makes it much easier on your plants, as there is no risk of pulling off branches while harvesting your pods.
 Make a clean snip anywhere along the pepper’s stem, careful not to accidentally snip any branches or leaves.

 In any case, the goal is simple: Remove the peppers from the plant.
-Any way you achieve this is the correct way, so don’t overthink it :).
+Any way you achieve this is the correct way, so don’t overthink it.

 Will banana peppers keep producing?